jurocknsail/yncrea-cloudcomputing/README.md

 # Hello Microservice

 An amazing test micro-service using Java Spring Boot for the course purpose.

-It does basically ...
-Nothing :)
+It does basically ... nothing :)

 ## Prerequisites
 * Having Docker installed